daniabee/whats-cookin-good-lookin/README.md

 7. Practice import and exports
 8. Practice git work flow
 9. Practice a uniform project management system
+10. Practice implementing ARIA and other accesibility practices within our code.

 ## Technology Used:
 VS Code